Spekkhogger/spekkhogger/README.md

 Enjoy begin able to use both the logical and creative part of my brain to create fun and colorful website.

 ### Currently learning:
-- HTML
-- CSS
 - JavaScript
+- Bootstrap
+- React
+- Cypress

 ### Socials
 Feel free to contact me -